-Here in the North Eastern States, we will be seeing the snow flying soon.
+Here in the North Eastern States, we will see the snow flying soon.

-By all accounts this year is going to be bad, so we need to prepare ourselves and our flocks for the long months ahead.
+This year will be bad by all accounts, so we need to prepare ourselves and our flocks for the long months ahead.

 Many beginner chicken keepers are amazed at just how hardy and tough chickens are.